emirasal/Variable-Manager/README.md

 ## Available for testing
-The project is deployed on Google Cloud and you can use the tester account to login. <br/>
+The project is deployed on Google Cloud and test account can be used to login. <br/>
 Web: http://35.225.66.121:8080 <br/>
 API: http://35.225.66.121:3000 <br/>